Skip to main content

 • have special educational needs and/or disabilities

-• have a period abroad as a compulsory part of your degree programme
+• have a compulsory period abroad as part of your degree programme

-There is no right of appeal and the University's decision is final in relation to your eligibility for an award.
+There is no right of appeal and the University's decision regarding your eligibility for an award is final.

-Please check the Cost of Living Groups webpage for a full list of countries.
+Please check the List of Destinations and Grant Rates webpage for a comprehensive list of countries and their grant/travel rates.

-If successful, we will process your funding as soon as possible upon receipt of all required documentation.
-The issuing of funds will be split into two instalments, and it will not be immediate.
-Please be aware that you will not receive your first instalment until after the start of your mobility abroad and only once you have provided all the necessary arrival paperwork.
+If successful, we will process your funding promptly upon receiving all required documentation.
+Funding will be issued in two instalments: 80% initially and 20% later.
+The first instalment will be released after the start of your mobility abroad and only once all necessary arrival paperwork is submitted.

 Academic year 2024/25